Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Methodology

-Another elegant optimality result is given by \citet{lehmann53power}, which shows that the WMW test is the \emph{locally most powerful rank test} for the global null hypothesis $\theta=0$ under a non-parametric alternative in which the test scores $Y_j$ follow the mixture distribution $(1-\theta)F + \theta F^2$.
+A related optimality result is due to \citet{lehmann53power}, which establishes that the WMW test is the \emph{locally most powerful rank} (LMPR) test for the global null hypothesis $\theta=0$ under a nonparametric alternative in which the test scores $Y_j$ follow the mixture distribution $(1-\theta)F + \theta F^2$.
 Here, $\theta \in [0,1]$ is the proportion of outliers and $F$ denotes the cumulative distribution function of the calibration scores $X_i$.
-This model assumes the outliers have \emph{weak} signals, as $F^2$ is the distribution of the maximum of two independent random variables with distribution $F$, where $\mathbb{P}(X_i < Y_j) = 2/3$ for any specification of $F$.
-A \emph{rare/weak} nonparametric model can be obtained for very small values of $\theta$, extending the parametric model that motivates the Higher Criticism test of \cite{donoho2004higher, donoho2015higher}.
+In this model the outliers have \emph{weak} signals, as $F^2$ is the distribution of the maximum of two independent random variables with distribution $F$, where $\mathbb{P}(X_i < Y_j) = 2/3$ for any $F$.
+As shown in Appendix~\ref*{app:local-wmw}, the Mann-Whitney statistic for testing $H_S$ can be formulated as a combination of conformal $p$-values: $T^{\text{MW}}_S = (m+1) \sum_{j \in S}( 1- p_j)$.
+Since $T^{\text{MW}}_S$ is a monotonic function of $\bar{p}_S = |S|^{-1}\sum_{j \in S}p_j$, the test statistic can be simplified to the average of conformal $p$-values $\bar{p}_S$.